 But Bacurau is also too arcane.
 I’m from the Brazilian Northeast myself, and I did not grasp many of these references.
 There are way too many characters, red herrings, mcguffins.
 Sonia Braga’s role is a little awkward.
 The actress – who’s originally from Southeastern city of Rio de Janeiro – is indeed formidable, but her accent does not fit in well in the Northeastern region (particularly for a film that comments on the divide between the two regions).
 In a nutshell, Bacurau is a necessary film, yet not without faults.
 A manna from heaven for the Brazilian resistance against Bolsonaro’s Philistinism.
 Yet non-Brazilians might find it a little difficult to digest.

 Bacurau showed at the 72nd Festival de Cannes, when this piece was originally written.
 It won the Jury Prize (es-aequo), the third highest in the prestigious event.
 It will see its UK premiere in October as part of the BFI London Film Festival.
 In cinemas Friday, March 13th (2020).
-On Mubi for 30 days from Thursday, March 19th.
+On Mubi on Friday, May 27th (2022).